 Dave came to Quady Winery in 2002 when Laurel's hard drive crashed and panic set in.
 Dave was working as an IT Consultant and was called in to solve the problem.
 He was able to retrieve her data off the dead drive and get everything up and running like new.
 While working on Laurel’s computer, he noticed the office staff was passing around a phone cord to check email and surf the web.
 Dave knew a friend who had just completed setting up a wireless broadband tower and was looking for a site to test.
 He insisted that Quady be the first site on this new form of internet in Madera.
 An exciting partnership formed and in 2004 Dave decided to join the Quady team full time.
 Over the past 10 years, Dave has picked up several additional duties like pouring at wine tastings, managing exports, supervising office and tasting room staff, wine trail and club party planning, backup bookkeeping, and assisting GM Cheryl Russell.
 “I still can’t decide what I like best about Quady… working with the IT infrastructure, our importers, the Quady Crew, or pouring at tastings.
 If I were forced to choose, it would have to be working with Andrew, Laurel, and the rest of the crew.
 Especially our Winemaker, Michael Blaylock, and Assistant Winemaker Darin Peterson… they are hilarious!”

 Allison first worked for her parents at Quady Winery as a general winery worker in high school running lab tests and doing all manner of winery work - which mostly means cleaning equipment!
 After college she worked on a backcountry trail crew in Montana, and then joined the Peace Corps to help farmers integrate agro-forestry techniques on their farms in West Africa.
 Returning home with a love for sustainiable agriculture, she helped her brother clear his land for grape growing in Oregon and then went to school to study sustainable agriculture at Tufts.
 She's worked to certify Organic farms for California Certified Organic Farmers and as the Program Director at The Ecological Farming Association.
-At Quady Winery, she's learning the marketing side of an agricultural business.
+At Quady Winery, she's learning the sales, marketing and communications side of an agricultural business.
 She aspires to tell the Quady story as well as it can be told and is proud to work with the dedicated Quady crew.

 Shelley has worked at Quady since October 2003.
 Originally hired as our in house graphic designer, she has taken on the duties of managing our tasting room and wine club.
 She enjoys working at Quady because it is a family owned company and everyone works together as a team to accomplish the main goal: to put great wine products out into the markets.
 In the summer to escape our hot valley heat she is often at the local lakes, in the mountains hiking and camping, or visiting family in Montana.
 In the cooler months she enjoys snowboarding at the local ski resort, bowling, watching football with her family, and baking treats for our hard working production crew.